Wrelks-Quantum/wrelks.github.io/_initialization/4 firstcircuit.md

     print('Simulator: ')
     counts = result.get_counts(qc)

 > The 'shots=1024' variable tells qiskit how many times to run the circuit.
-In the example above, the circuit will run 1024 diffrent times
+In the example above, the circuit will run 1024 different times
-> The reason we have quantum computers run a circuit many diffrent times is because in real quantum computers noise occures.
+> The reason we have quantum computers run a circuit many different times is because in real quantum computers noise occurs.
 Noise can interfere with the results so to find the the desirable output we run it many times and pick the most concurrent output as the official result.

 >> The simulator does **NOT** simulate noise by default.

-Qiskit gives us many diffrent ways to print out the answers, for this circuit we will print it out as a bar chart
+Qiskit gives us many different ways to print out the answers, for this circuit we will print it out as a bar chart

     plot_histogram(counts)